 - Representation of a national mortgage lender facing allegations of civil fraud and violations of Florida’s Unfair and Deceptive Trade Practices Act

-- Representation of a mortgage broker charged in a multi-million dollar bank fraud conspiracy—client received a “time-served” sentence will not serve a day in federal prison.
+- Representation of a mortgage broker charged in a multi-million dollar bank fraud conspiracy—client received a “time-served” sentence and will not serve a day in federal prison.

 - Pro bono representation of a federal prisoner in his successful petition for clemency from President Obama featured in a Florida Bar News article.